 Tokay Geckos do best in large tall enclosures.
 Don't skimp on the tank, go as big as you can go for these guys.
 The minimum size for an adult pair or single adult is a 18x18x24 terrarium.
 Juveniles can be raised in smaller habitats and then graduated to the larger housing as they mature and grow.
 Glass terrariums work best to provide climbing surface, egg laying sites, and humidity maintenance.

 Tokays love to climb and will need numerous structures in their enclosure to give them the opportunity.
 They also like to hide during the day inside structures such as bark tubes or areas that make them feel safe and secure.
-Cork bark works best as it provides both climbing and hiding areas.
-Artificial vines and plants will provide additional areas for hiding and climbing while maintaining an aesthetically pleasing look.
-If you decide to do a natural vivarium habitat, you can select sturdy live plants which will also help maintain humidity.
+Cork bark works best as it provides both climbing and hiding areas, does not rot or mold, and is a natural, sustainably harvested product.

 Since this is a tropical species you will need to pay some attention to humidity.
 Look to have periods of high humidity that fall to moderate humidity over a period of hours.
 To achieve this you can mist the enclosure heavily in the evening which will raise the humidity and allow your gecko to drink the droplets of water that collect on the sides of the tank and on the furnishings.
 Over the course of 10-12 hours, the humidity should drop to around 60%.
 If the humidity is regularly dropping to 50% or below you may need to mist more often.
-You can also invest in an automated misting system if you want to simplify your life a bit.
+A water dish is recommended as a secondary water source, although they generally prefer to drink the droplets created by spraying.